laravel/docs/queues.md

 	Queue::bulk(array('SendEmail', 'NotifyUser'), $payload);

-Sometimes you may wish to delay the execute of a queued job.
+Sometimes you may wish to delay the execution of a queued job.
 For instance, you may wish to queue a job that sends a customer an e-mail 15 minutes after sign-up.
 You can accomplish this using the `Queue::later` method:

 #### Delaying The Execution Of A Job